Christian1984/vfrmap-for-vr/README.md

 # Features

 - The VFR-Map is a separate panel inside the sim: No fiddling around with virtual desktop browser windows etc.
 - Map resolution etc. is optimized for VR use.
-Fair warning: On desktop browsers the map may look quite low res and UI elements may appear too big and stretched (for adjustments see "Advanced Usage" below).
-- Hide your own airplane on the map for a fully fledged "paper map on kneeboard"-VFR-navigation feeling
+- Hide your own airplane on the map for a fully-fledged "paper map on kneeboard"-VFR navigation feeling
 - Toggle to show and automatically follow your airplane on the map for a more "GPS"-ish style of navigation
 - Five different map types
 - Navigation data overlay